Welcome! So, what is “Greek life” anyway? What is the point? What do members even do?

 Fraternity & Sorority Life at Wittenberg University is dedicated to creating a co-curricular living and learning experience that enhances the educational mission of the university.
 Through active participation in sorority and fraternity chapters, students will develop leadership skills, compassion, and wholeness of person.

-Greek organizations are truly learning (and sometimes living) environments and are self-governing, so that they hold their members accountable for their behavior and set positive examples for all students.
-Places where respect and support for individual differences, choices, talents and intellectual pursuits is expected, and inclusivity is achieved; where hazing has no place.
+- Greek organizations are truly learning (and sometimes living) environments and are self-governing, so that they hold their members accountable for their behavior and set positive examples for all students.
+Places where respect and support for individual differences, choices, talents, and intellectual pursuits is expected and inclusiveness is achieved; where hazing has absolutely no place.

 What the Research Says

 New research from Gallup tells us that members of sororities and fraternities, after graduation: